chris-wood/draft-wood-linkable-identifiers/draft-wood-linkable-identifiers.md

 A more sensible policy would be to restrict identifier rotation to layers which are exposed to the same adversary.
 For example, origin MAC addresses may not be visible to the destination.
-In this case, rotating IP addresses and TLS session IDs is not required to prevent packet linkability by an adversary who does not see the origin MAC address.
-A practical threat model is one in which IP- to TLS-layer information is exposed to the same on-path adversary.
+In this case, rotating IP addresses and TLS session identifiers is not required to prevent packet linkability by an adversary who does not see the origin MAC address.
+A realistic threat model is one in which IP- to TLS-layer information is exposed to the same on-path adversary.
 Identifiers beneath IP are visible to local adversaries, which may not be an issue, and those above TLS are visible to authenticated peers.

-The scope of an identifier includes are all other protocols and layers observable by the same adversary.

 ## Time and Path Linkability